polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/create-a-pallet.md

 > **Note:** You can also manually set the node URL in Polkadot-JS Apps by navigating to the
 > **Settings** tab, and have the **remote node/endpoint to connect to** set to **Local Node**.

 Congrats!
-You have created and integrated a new pallet inside it's own create for your node!
+You have created and integrated a new pallet inside its own crate for your node!
 If you want to see a solution to get to this step [here is one to compare to](https://github.com/substrate-developer-hub/substrate-node-template/commit/eee6f630ad3305caa7d53819aae5db4a31ffe205) using FRAME v1 macros.

 ## Publish Your Pallet